-By road: Redbourn is approx. 3 miles from Harpenden, 4 miles from St Albans and 5 miles from Hemel Hempstead.
+By road: Redbourn is approx 3 miles from Harpenden, 4 miles from St Albans and 5 miles from Hemel Hempstead.
 Leave Junction 9 of the M1 and take the A5183 (direction Herts Showground), turn right at the St Albans roundabout.
 There is public car parking at The Common.
 By public transport: Redbourn is served regularly by buses from St Albans and Dunstable.
-For details contact Intalink Traveline on 0871 200 2233 or visit www.intalink.org.uk
+For details visit www.intalink.org.uk